yairm210/Ubuntu-installation/README.md

 vscode from the snap store

+Settings - appearance - dark

+Installed hebrew from search - languages.
+That's still not enought to actually type in berew, for that we need to go to Settings > Input and Language > Input sources and add Hebrew.

 ## Nvidia drivers

 nvidia drivers made the whole screen black.
 Deleted packages through the console, `sudo apt purge nvidia*` and it returned to the default drivers.

 Screen felt too large, so tried adding another resolution using [this guide](https://www.cyberciti.biz/faq/ubuntu-linux-install-nvidia-driver-latest-proprietary-driver/) - I was able to screate and set the new resolution but once I did so the computer encountered an 'unexpected error' and logged me out, after login all programs were closed and the new resolution setting no longer existed.

-Installed hebrew from search - languages

-Settings - appearance - dark

 Steam scrolling is very slow, not sure if that's a Steam problem, since Chrome seems to scroll fine?
 Also not sure if that's a driver problem...